top of page

 The moral of the story is clear: Compromise represents a far greater risk than courage.
 As difficult as it is to stand for truth, it is much harder to live standing in the middle of the road or with the consequences of moral failure.

 My friend, when every voice around you screams “COMPROMISE!” … “SURRENDER!” … “TAKE THE EASY WAY OUT!” … stand for truth.
-Preach the Gospel of Jesus Christ.
+Preach the gospel of Jesus Christ.
 People need to know the love and forgiveness of Jesus.
 Embrace peace and express love for your fellow man.

 God will reward your faithfulness.